Deforestation in Brazil: History

 The deforestation of the Atlantic forest, or Mata Atlântica, dates back to Portuguese colonization and the subsequent rapid development of urban centers.
 Before human-modification, the forest covered around 17% of Brazil's area.
 Unlike the Amazon, which has only faced extreme deforestation in recent years, the Atlantic Forest has been a long-lasting target for land development, speculation, and agricultural endeavors.
 Starting during the sixteenth century, the forest began facing pressure due to the unsustainable development of coffee, sugarcane, brazilwood, and cattle in the region.

 In the 1940s Brazil began a program of national development in the Amazon Basin.
 President Getúlio Vargas declared emphatically that:

 Before the 1960s, much of the forest remained intact due to restrictions on access to the Amazon beyond partial clearing along the river banks.
 The poor soil made plantation-based agriculture unprofitable.
 The key point in deforestation of the Amazon came when colonists established farms in the forest in the 1960s.
 They farmed based on crop cultivation and used the slash and burn method.
 The colonists were unable to successfully manage their fields and the crops due to weed invasion and loss of soil fertility.
 Soils in the Amazon are productive for only a very short period of time after the land is cleared, so farmers there must constantly move and clear more and more land.

 Amazonian colonization was dominated by cattle raising, not only because grass did grow in the poor soil, but also because ranching required little labor, generated decent profit, and awarded social status.
 However, farming led to extensive deforestation and environmental damage.

 An estimated 30% of deforestation is due to small farmers; the rate of deforestation in areas they inhabit is greater than in areas occupied by medium and large ranchers, who own 89% of the Legal Amazon's private land.
 This underlines the importance of using previously cleared land for agriculture, rather than the usual, politically easier path of distributing still-forested areas.
 The number of small farmers versus large landholders fluctuates with economic and demographic pressures.

 Causes

+Deforestation in Brazil has been linked with an extractive economic growth model that relies on factor accumulation (labor, capital, land) rather than total factor productivity, where Brazil's frontier expansion in the "arc of deforestation" is a manifestation of land accumulation.
+Under this model, with a strong focus on commodities exports, deforestation is an economic choice, often linked to cattle ranching, mining, soybean production or logging, and influenced by factors raising the external competitiveness of Amazonian farmers, ranging from infrastructure development (especially roads) to a depreciating real exchange rate.
+Land grabbing in the Amazon is associated with the rational expectation that this growth model will continue to raise rural land prices, creating incentives to grab public lands.